ian-starts/ian-blog/src/pages/2020-11-02/index.md

 More recently there has been talk of re-instating e-voting with some big adaptations.

 The new version would basically be a computer with a printer.
 You can cast your vote in a voting booth with no connectivity to the web.
-The voting machine would print your vote on a paper, which you can then check for errors and deposit in the voting box.
+The voting machine would print your vote on a piece of paper, which you can then check for errors and deposit in the voting box.
 These printed votes are easily read by a central computer, making counting them a lot easier and quicker.

-Though this seems like an interesting concept, it's also doesn't have a lot of benefits over just paper ballots.
+Though this seems like an interesting concept, it's also doesn't have a lot of benefits over paper ballots.
 As the software axiom goes "keep it simple, stupid", this doesn't really comply.

 ## i-voting
-I-voting, also known as remote e-voting, is making your voting from the comfort of your own couch.
+I-voting, also known as remote e-voting, is casting your vote from the comfort of your own couch.
 The only country which implemented such a system is Estonia.
-With tech giants migrating more of your life to internet, it seems that it's only logical to move to i-voting.
+With tech giants migrating more of your life to the internet, it seems that it's only logical to move to i-voting.
 Let's take a look at Estonia.
-How they're system works, what the vulnerabilities are, and whether we should follow suit.
+How their system works, what the vulnerabilities are, and whether we should follow suit.

 ### How it works
 Estonia's i-voting system builds on their ID card.
-This ID card is also a smart card and allows owners to digitally sign documents and secure authentication.
+This ID card is also a smart card and allows owners to digitally sign documents and facilitates secure authentication.
 This already laid infrastructure makes it possible to tackle one of our demands; **verifiability**.

 The i-voting system is available in an early voting period (sixth day to fourth day prior to Election Day).
 You can change your vote an unlimited amount of times in that timeframe.
 You can also overwrite your vote by going to a